csci-1301/csci-1301.github.io/labs/Char/readme.md

 Implement the following short program to practice this concept:

 #.
 Ask  user  to  enter  a  lowercase  character.
 #.
-Check that the alphabet is within a - z range, to check that it _is_ a lowercase character
+Check that the character is within a - z range, to check that it _is_ a lowercase character
-#. when it is not display "not a lowercase character"
+#. when it is not, display "not a lowercase character"
 #. otherwise perform the following steps:
     - if  user  enters character `'n'`,  display "You entered n"
-    - if  the  character  occurs  before `'n'` in the  alphabet, display "Before n"
+    - if  the  character  occurs  before `'n'`, display "Before n"
-    - if  the  character  occurs  after `'n'` in the  alphabet, display "After n"
+    - if  the  character  occurs  after `'n'`, display "After n"
 - To read *a single character* (instead of a whole string), use ReadKey() method: `Console.ReadKey().KeyChar`

 ## Testing for Equality

-Note that you can also test if a character is equal to an other by using `==`, as for integer values.
+You can also test if a character is equal to an other by using `==`, as for integer values.
 This is particularly useful when we want to ask the user for a "yes" / "no" decision.

 Write a program that

 - Asks the user for a character,
-- Displays on the screen "The user said yes" if the user entered "Y" or "y",
+- Displays on the screen "The user said yes" if the user entered `'Y'` or `'y'`,
-- Displays on the screen "The user said no" if the user entered "N" or "n",
+- Displays on the screen "The user said no" if the user entered `'N'` or `'n'`,
 - Displays on the screen "The user entered an incorrect value" if the user entered any other character.

 # Pushing Further (Optional)

 ## String Comparison

 Comparing strings cannot be done with `>` and `<` operators.
 To compare them, we have to use the [CompareOrdinal](https://docs.microsoft.com/en-us/dotnet/api/system.string.compareordinal)